rbr7/DrugMesh/README.md

 DrugMesh ingests ten messy public drug databases, resolves which records refer to the *same* drug despite missing identifiers and name variants, flags inconsistent/bad records with confidence scores, and exposes an auditable reason for every decision.
-It produces a unified cross-reference table — `drug-mappings.tsv` — mapping each drug across DrugBank, TTD, PubChem, ChEMBL, ZINC, ChEBI, KEGG, BindingDB, UMLS and STITCH.
+It produces a unified cross-reference table `drug-mappings.tsv`, mapping each drug across DrugBank, TTD, PubChem, ChEMBL, ZINC, ChEBI, KEGG, BindingDB, UMLS and STITCH.

-The engineering problem at its core — *reconciling identifiers for the same real-world entity across dirty, inconsistent sources* — **is entity resolution**, the same problem that has to be solved to clean provider directories, payer rosters, and other healthcare master data.
+The engineering problem at its core is *reconciling identifiers for the same real-world entity across dirty, inconsistent sources* : **is entity resolution**, the same problem that has to be solved to clean provider directories, payer rosters, and other healthcare master data.

 > DrugMesh is a Scala/Apache Spark re-implementation and significant extension of the